 This track is designed primarily for students with undergraduate degrees in technology disciplines with a focus on computational science and engineering.
 These technology disciplines currently include computation technology, computer numerical control machining, remote sensing, GIS/GPS data analysis, and nanotechnology with additional potential disciplines in the future.
 The goal of this track is to produce technologists with a focus and training in computational sciences, and in their primary technology domain area.
 Students with undergraduate degrees in engineering, mathematics, physics and computer science may also be admitted and must meet the course and curriculum requirements in technology.

-PROGRAM OPTIONS AND DEGREE REQUIREMENTS
+PROGRAM OPTIONS AND DEGREE REQUIREMENTS Master of Science

-The program requires 34 credit hours at the graduate level beyond the undergraduate degree distributed as follows:
+The M.S. program in computational science and engineering requires 34 credit hours at the graduate level beyond the undergraduate degree distributed as follows:

 Thesis Option: